-Keypad menu is used to choose the default function assigned to the SEL key when not in menu mode.
+Keypad menu is used to configure the default function assigned to the SEL key when not in menu mode and also the keypad backlight behavior.

 Backlight

 The Backlight menu is used to select the color and brightness of the keypad backlight LEDs at various usage states and to configure the keypad mode.